DamienVassart/JS/readme.md

 # Personnal Stuff

-## Personal works coded in JavaScript
+## Personnal works coded in JavaScript

 * Converter: this app converts decimal, binary and hexadecimal values.
 * fionacciSequence: this app returns an array with the n first digits of the Fibonacci suite.